mrzealot/absolem/index.md

 ### Adjustment progress

 As it's an enormous shift from full size QWERTZ to 36 key ergo Colemak, I've decided to put in the hours and learn proper touch typing this time.
-It was pretty disheartening to go from around 60 wpm to below 10 in blink.
+It was pretty disheartening to go from around 60 wpm to below 10 in a blink.
 But I then completed the [typing.com](https://www.typing.com/) tutorial and reached ~30wpm, which provided enough familiarity to start the slow but steady climb over on [NitroType](https://www.nitrotype.com/team/D20R).
 After daily practice for over 4 months (which I log [here](https://docs.google.com/spreadsheets/d/1pBDQd8YSD9eLS8331yy9vSNgv2Vac4_oS9yFa0fSX98/edit?usp=sharing)), I'm currently at an average of about 80 wpm with occasional visits in the 90s...
 Not part of the elite (yet) but progress nevertheless.